-It smoothly picks up the pigments from the paper and does not leave any marks or paper crumbs.
+It smoothly picks up the pigments from the paper and leaves no marks or paper crumbs.
 All these properties make it an ideal fixative for your art.

-You can use kneaded erasers to erase pencil drawings, pastel drawings, and charcoal drawings, etc.
+You can use kneaded erasers to erase pencils, pastels, charcoal, etc.

-Putty erasers can be molded into any shape and can be used to erase small areas.
-It is great for use in realistic drawing.
+Putty erasers can be molded into any shape and can erase small areas.
+It is excellent for use in realistic drawing.

 If your kneaded eraser becomes dirty or loses its stickiness, you can re-knead it to restore the rubbery texture.

-It is one must art material which you should have in your art box.
+It is one must art material that you should have in your art box.

 How to use kneaded eraser

-Since they are made from special materials, there is no fear of getting them dirty or blackened.
+Since they are made from unique materials, there is no fear of getting dirty or blackened.

 It will be able to pick up graphite marks without leaving behind any smudge or paper particles.

-After use, you should knead the eraser gently by folding it into itself and then re-shape it because it will harden if left in a single shape for days.
+After use, gently knead the eraser by folding it into itself and then re-shape it because it will harden if left in a single shape for days.

 Unwrap the Kneaded Eraser

-Kneaded eraser normally comes with a thin plastic wrapper on it, and you first need to unwrap it from its package.
+Kneaded eraser typically comes with a thin plastic wrapper, and you first need to unwrap it from its package.
 Sometimes some plastic wrap will stick to the eraser, and if it sticks to the eraser, you do not need to remove it carefully.

 Pull them on both sides to stretch

-It will be in a rectangle shape, and you need to pull them on both sides to stretch it.
-Then mold back to one-pieces and compress it.
+It will be rectangular, and you need to pull them on both sides to stretch it.
+Then mold it back into one-pieces and compress them.
 The eraser has to stick property in it, so it will easily stick when compressed.